 We currently have five series of Preferred Stock designated, Series A, Series B, Series C, Series D and Series E. To date, only the shares of Series E Preferred Stock are issued and outstanding.
-Moreover, at this time we have no intention of issuing any additional shares of Preferred Stock, except in connection $% \left(1\right) =\left(1\right) \left(1\right)$ with a stockholders' rights plan, which we are considering at this time.
+Moreover, at this time we have no intention of issuing any additional shares of Preferred Stock, except in connection with a stockholders' rights plan, which we are considering at this time.
 Accordingly, our Board of Directors believes that it is in our best interest and the best interests of our stockholders to delete the prior provisions designating the rights, preferences and privileges of the Series A, Series B, Series C, and Series D Preferred Stock.
 Consequently, our Board of Directors further believes that the current number of authorized shares of Preferred Stock, which is 140,000,000, is unnecessary in light of our current financial situation.
 The Board of Directors proposes to reduce the authorized shares of Preferred Stock from 140,000,000 to 5,000,000.
 In the opinion of our Board of Directors, the proposal to delete the existing terms and conditions of the prior shares of Series A through Series D Preferred Stock and to decrease the authorized shares of Preferred Stock to 5,000,000 will align the Company's capital structure with its current and anticipated future needs.

 We will retain our ability to authorize additional shares of Preferred Stock with rights, preferences and privileges as determined by the Board of Directors and without further authorization from the holders of Common Stock, unless otherwise required by applicable law.
 This would permit the issuance at various times of shares of one or more series of Preferred Stock that could be specifically adapted to the financing needs of the Company at that time.
 We have no present plans, arrangements or understandings that would require the issuance of any additional shares of the Preferred Stock, except in connection with a stockholders' rights plan, which we are considering at this time.
-Any future issuance of shares of Preferred Stock would occur only upon a determination by our Board of Directors that such issuance was in the best interests of the Company and our stockholders.
+Any future issuance of shares of Directors that such issuance was in the best interests of the Company and our stockholders.